rdappel/courses/pages/csharp-introduction-to-programming/assignments/hello-world.md

 3. When the `Exit` button is clicked, the application should close.

+## Specifications

+1. Use correct naming conventions for your project, solution, and all controls.

+2. Include appropriate comments in your code.

 # Submission

 Either show your instructor (classroom students), or push your code to the Azure DevOps repository and submit the URL to Blackboard.